 );

 Report the action outcome back to Mosaic to enrich the risk profile.
-By reporting the action result, you help improve risk detection algorithms, that especially makes sense for "challenge" recommendations.
-For example, in Step 5 Mosaic returned "challenge" recommendation, and your application asked a user to authenticate with SMS OTP which they successfully did.
-This could a sign of a legitimate action.
+This is especially useful for challenge recommendations.
+For example, if Step 5 returned a challenge recommendation and your application asked the user to authenticate with SMS OTP, reporting a successful result helps Mosaic learn that the action was legitimate.

 Reporting user_id for other action types or unsuccessful authentication attempts doesn't persist the user.